instillai/machine-learning-course/README.rst

 Introduction
 ========================

-The purpose of this project is to provide a comperehensive and yet simple course in Machine Learning using Python.
+The purpose of this project is to provide a comprehensive and yet simple course in Machine Learning using Python.

 ============